erupare/TFE_PoC/README.md

 This demonstrates how shared best practices can be implemented at the module level, using versioning

 ---
+### Terraform Workflow - Githook Merge
+1. Open a TFE workspace, validate it is tracking the "master" branch
+2. Create a branch "test" on git repo, do a change and push it to the repo
+3. Validate no runs triggered on TFE
+4. Merge "test" to "master"
+5. Validate TFE strated a run

+---
 ### Terraform Code Review +
 1. Terraform Enterprise allows segregation of roles, with team members responsible for creating and managing modules, creating and managing Sentinel policies and creating and managing Terraform code.